🔼The name Hazaroth: Summary

 🔼The name Hazaroth in the Bible

 There's only one Hazaroth (or Hazeroth) in the Bible (as far as we can tell).
-It's the name of a settlement close to Mount Sinai and close to or in the wilderness of Paran (Numbers 11:35, Numbers 33:17, Deuteronomy 1:1).
+It's the name of a settlement close to Mount Sinai and close to or in the wilderness of Paran (Numbers 11:35, 33:17, Deuteronomy 1:1).
 We know that because Israel left Paran (Numbers 10:12), travelled three days (Numbers 10:33), settled in Hazaroth (Numbers 11:35), and journeyed back to Paran (Numbers 12:16).

-And during that time they complained about their food to the extent that YHWH called for a meeting with Moses and seventy elders (Numbers 11:16-30), which resulted in Him sending quails (Numbers 11:31) and a plague (Numbers 11:33).
+And during that time they complained about their food to the extent that YHWH called for a meeting with Moses and seventy elders (Numbers 11:16-30), which resulted in him sending quails (Numbers 11:31) and a plague (Numbers 11:33).
 After that, and before Israel travelled back to Paran, Aaron and Miriam had their little insurrection (Numbers 12:1-16).

 In Hebrew the name Hazaroth is spelled חצרות in Numbers 11 and 12, and חצרת in Numbers 33 and Deuteronomy 1:1.